 However, the only problem is that finding the perfect one is not as easy as it sounds.
 There is an overwhelming number of possible solutions on the Web, offering different capabilities at a range of prices.

-So, to help you sort through the options, here’s a detailed guide on the fundamentals you should consider to choose the best help desk software for your IT team.
+So, to help you sort through the options, here’s a detailed guide on the fundamentals you should consider to choose the best ticketing system for your IT team.

-Factors to Consider When Choosing Help Desk Software
+Factors to Consider When Choosing a Ticketing System for MSP

 Help desks typically support a range of contact channels, including social media, web forms, community forums, live chat, SMS, phone calls, and emails.
 They integrate multiple contact channels on one centralized platform.